Number Ones (video): Critical reception

 Number Ones was generally well received by contemporary music critics.
-William Ruhlmann, a writer for Allmusic, stated that watching the videos in order made him 'experience' Jackson's changing appearance over the year; noting things such as Jackson's skin becoming lighter (a result of his Vitiligo).
+William Ruhlmann, a writer for AllMusic, stated that watching the videos in order made him 'experience' Jackson's changing appearance over the years; noting things such as Jackson's skin becoming lighter (a result of his vitiligo).
 Ruhlmann commented that seeing Jackson's changing appearance, as well as the videos itself helped him understand Jackson's career more, commenting, "Number Ones was released at what appeared to be the end of Michael Jackson's long, troubled reign as a pop star, and it contained many clues to both his success and his downfall."
 Ruhlmann further noted that "a messianic theme ran through many of the videos" like the relatively modest "Beat It," which is about stopping violence, to "Earth Song," in which Jackson restored ravaged rain forests and even brought the dead back to life.
 Dan LeLuca of the Philadelphia Inquirer described Number Ones as being a "reminder" of the "MTV era".
 Jeff Mires of News Pop Music Critic felt that the release of both the Number Ones CD and DVD was a good opportunity to "revisit Jackson's music".